 Do you want to turn your stressful sleep nights into restful sleep nights?
-Don’t worry, because Koala Center For Sleep & TMJ Disorders offers the solution for you.
+Don’t worry, because Koala® Center For Sleep & TMJ Disorders offers the solution for you.
 Talk to our team of TMJ professionals and receive comprehensive treatment.
 For more information call us at one of our clinics today or request an appointment online.
 We serve patients from all over the USA.
-Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Columbia MO, Kansas City MO, Brewster NY, El Paso TX, and Wausau WI.
+Locations in Bloomington IL, Peoria – Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX, and Wausau WI.

 When the morning breaks it brings with it all the hopes and potential of a new day.
 This is true, at least, for those who awake after a night of restful sleep or for whom the bright light of day does not trigger splitting headaches.

 For those who suffer from temporomandibular joint disorder (TMD), each new day may not be so full of potential as much as it is full of discomfort, fatigue, and pain.